kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 ## Included Namespaces

-If `accessible_namespaces` is set to `["**"]` you still have an option to limit what namespaces a user will see in Kiali by utilizing the `api.namespaces.include` setting.
-This option allows you to specify a subset of namespaces that Kiali will show the user.
-This list is specified in a similar way as `accessible_namespaces` (e.g. it is a list of namespaces, and can include regex expressions).
-The difference is this list of namespace regexes is processed by the server (not the operator) each time a list of namespaces needs to be obtained by Kiali.
-This means you can include namespaces that do not yet exist at the time Kiali is installed.
-If you create those namespaces after Kiali is installed, Kiali will detect them.
+When `accessible_namespaces` is set to `["**"]` you can still limit the namespaces a user will see in Kiali.
+The `api.namespaces.include` setting allows you to configure the subset of namespaces that Kiali will show the user.
+This list is specified in a way similar to `accessible_namespaces`, as a list of namespaces that can include regex patterns.
+The difference is that this list is processed by the server, not the operator, each time the list of namespaces needs to be obtained by Kiali.
+This means it will handle namespaces that exist when Kiali is installed, or namespaces created later.

 ```yaml
 spec: